xbucks/go-rest/README.md

 - [ ] Add CI/CD tooling
 - [ ] Add missing references/inspirations
 - [ ] Improvements to the api in terms of error handling, proper messaging etc., ( that wasn't focus)
+- [ ] API Documentation - Lot of potential to improve

 ### References